Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 6.

-Figure 6.
-Left ilium bone biopsy showing atypical mast cells.
+↓ Figure 7.
+Left ilium bone biopsy showing cells with CD117 expression.

 Figure 7.